2021-2024 Water and wastewater rates

 I would like to know what the reserve fund is for with regard to water and sewer rate increases.
 I read in WOW that "The last time rates were set in 2016, it was estimated that there would be approximately $10 million in reserves by 2020.
 Right no, that's sitting at $31.3 million - way more than projections."
 So what would this reserve fund be used for and why do we have to keep setting money aside for it when it is plentiful?

-Lesley asked over 3 years ago
+Lesley asked about 4 years ago

 Thank you for your question.
 The amount of reserves have increased for Woodstock’s systems beyond the original estimates because of a number of factors: projects were delayed (funds not spent yet); some projects were re-evaluated and not pursued during the previous rate study (will start in the future); there were savings on some projects that were completed; and, development charge revenues were collected for past projects.